Alight Inc. (ALIT) Shares Down Despite Recent Market Volatility

 The liquidity ratio also appears to be rather interesting for investors as it stands at 1.20.

-To wrap up, the performance of Alight Inc. (ALIT) has been better in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+To put it simply, Alight Inc. (ALIT) has had a better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.